Ray Barrett

 Raymond Charles Barrett (2 May 1927 – 8 September 2009) was an Australian actor.
-During the 1960s, he was a leading actor on British television, where he was best known for his appearances in The Troubleshooters (1965–1971).
-From the 1970s, he appeared in lead and character roles in Australian films and television series.
+During the 1960s he was a leading actor on British television, in which he was best known for his appearances in The Troubleshooters (1965–1971).
+From the 1970s onward he appeared in lead and character roles in Australian films and television series.

 Early life

 Barrett was born on 2 May 1927 in Brisbane, Queensland and was educated at Windsor State Primary School and at Brisbane State High School.
 Fascinated by radio from an early age, he won an on-air talent competition in 1939 at the age of 12 for an eisteddfod that was broadcast on 4BH radio, with a musical monologue about a dog called "Paddy".
 This was to place him on a path different from his dream of becoming a boatbuilder.

 In 1949, Barrett was initiated into Freemasonry as an initiate and member of Empire Lodge #197 of the United Grand Lodge of Queensland.